 Beginning of contact: “I managed to get that appointment done nicely.”

-First meeting: “I was able to explain clearly what we can do for the prospect.
-I can even put everything in a quote.
-I think there is a good chance of a positive follow-up.”
+First meeting: “I was able to clearly explain everything we can do for the prospect.
+I am even allowed to put everything in a quote.
+What is essential here.”

-Quotation: “I have put all the benefits of our product completely on paper and sent them by email.”
+Quotation: “I have once again completely listed all the benefits of our product on paper and sent them by email.

-In training courses we regularly meet salespeople who are so eager to deliver their product or service that they quickly think they know what a conversation partner needs in a first conversation and/or are happy to provide it.
-What they don't realize is that, especially in those conversations, they completely miss the point.
-Sometimes this is due to enthusiasm or because they are so used to it.
+Furthermore, sometimes this is due to enthusiasm or because they are so used to it.
 Many salespeople believe that talking a lot reduces the chance of rejection.
-The reality is that they put off potential customers due to an “overload” of information.
+The reality is that they scare off potential customers with an “overload” of information.

 We frequently use role plays in our training.
 In fact; We usually start with this and we can therefore give sellers a good experience of where they go off the rails - often with the best intentions.

-The camera records flawlessly.
-An example of the many examples we could cite.
+Next, the camera records flawlessly.
+One example among the many examples we could cite.

 The prospect asks: “Hey, do you still send those installation manuals with your product?”

-The seller answers very enthusiastically and proudly with: “Yes, certainly”.
+Furthermore, the seller answers very enthusiastically and proudly with: “Certainly”.

 To which the customer responds: “Oh, because I think those manuals are really worthless!”.

-To leave an initially enthusiastic seller speechless and with the feeling that he has to come back from a 1-0 deficit.
+In short, to leave an initially enthusiastic salesperson speechless and with the feeling that he has to come back from a 1-0 deficit.

 In the debriefing it becomes clear that the salesperson could have kept the situation neutral by deliberately asking an open question and by subsequently asking in-depth questions he could have identified the (unconscious) needs of his conversation partner.

-Let's see how the conversation might have gone
+By the way, let's take a look at how the conversation might have gone then.

 Prospect: “Hey, those manuals.
 Do you still send them with the products?”